Harvey Catchings: Personal life

 Catchings is the father of WNBA former star Tamika Catchings, who played for the Indiana Fever.
 Catchings is currently a Reverse Mortgage Consultant with Open Mortgage-North Houston.
+His other daughter, Tauja, played college basketball for Illinois.
+His grandson through Tauja is five-star recruit Kanon Catchings who is committed to BYU for the class of 2024.

 Both Harvey, and his daughter Tamika, identify as Christian.

 Catchings was friends with former 76ers teammate Joe Bryant, and both of their families spent time together while they each played professional basketball in Italy.
 Because of this, Catchings' children were childhood friends with Joe's son, Kobe Bryant.